 BSc Nursing Semester-IV 2025 Syllabus Revised Edition Overview

-Total Hours (Theory, Lab, Clinical) | 800 hours divided among essential activities, ensuring balanced learning. |
+| Total Hours (Theory, Lab, Clinical) | 800 hours divided into theory, lab, and clinical sessions for balanced learning. |

-Key Organizations Involved | Indian Nursing Council (INC), which sets standards for nursing education. |
+| Key Organization Involved | Indian Nursing Council (INC), which designs and updates the syllabus. |

-Total Theory Hours | 220 hours dedicated to understanding core nursing concepts and theories. |
+| Total Theory Hours | 220 hours to understand the main nursing topics and concepts. |

-Total Lab Hours | 80 hours focused on hands-on practice to enhance technical skills. |
+| Total Lab Hours | 80 hours to help you gain hands-on skills through practice. |

-Total Clinical Hours | 480 hours for real-world practice, especially in geriatric care and health interventions. |
+| Total Clinical Hours | 480 hours to give you real-life nursing experience, especially in elderly care. |

-Exam Duration | Each theory exam lasts 3 hours, providing enough time for a detailed assessment of knowledge. |
+| Exam Duration | Each theory exam lasts 3 hours to test your knowledge properly. |

-Clinical Practice Focus | Comprehensive training through clinical hours, emphasizing nursing care for older adults and others. |
+| Clinical Practice Focus | Helps you practice nursing care for older adults and patients in real situations. |

-Assessment Methods | Includes internal tests, end-semester exams, and practical evaluations to measure student progress. |
+| Assessment Methods | Includes internal tests, semester exams, and practical exams to check your progress. |

 Click Here to Download the BSc Nursing Syllabus PDF